mdgolammafuz/ICO-with-ERC20-Token/README.md

 ## ***Contract Address***

-1. Any contract has its own unique address that is generated at deployment
+1. Any contract has its unique address that is generated at deployment
-2. The contract address is generated based on the address of the account that deploys the contract and the no. of transactions of that account (nonce .
+2. The contract address is generated based on the address of the account that deploys the contract and the no. of transactions of that account (nonce.
 It can’t be calculated in advance.
 3. Address is a variable type and has the following members:

    * `balance`